Georgia Police Officer Fired Saying 'We Only Shoot Black People'

 The video, which was obtained by WSB Atlanta, shows Lt.
 Greg Abbott of the Cobb County Police Department telling a white woman she can use her phone during the traffic stop.
 When the woman responds that she was afraid to because she has seen “way too many videos of cops,” Abbott stops her to say she will be fine because she’s not black.

 “But you’re not black,” Abbott says on the video.
-“Remember, we only kill black people.
+“Remember, we only shoot black people.
 Yeah.
 We only kill black people, right?”

 Abbott was initially placed on administrative leave, but Police Chief Mike Register said during a press conference on Thursday that the department planned to fire the lieutenant, according to the Atlanta Journal-Constitution.